 Inform tomeeting participants and obtain their consent before joining the meeting tool.

 The only tool approved for Microsoft Teams is the built-in transcription feature.
-If you need more features, seecon el Governance Teamof the Information to use another product.
+If you need more features, seewith the Governance Teamof the Information to use another product.

 5.8 The primary purpose of providing computer, network, or telephone systems is to support the Group's activities.
 Limited personal use is permitted under the terms of this policy and the following: